aschombe/jam-mini-launcher/README.md

 This is the game launcher for the JAM Mini.
 It is a simple game launcher for Stevens Game Development club's games.
 The JAM Mini itself is a small, portable machine that will be put into the UCC Game Room for anyone to use.

-Hardware details:
-- M4 Mac Mini.... thats it.
-- 4 wireless XBox One controllers

-Any club members can port their game to the JAM Mini, by following the form in our discord server's "jam-mini" channel.
+The specs and details of the machine have yet to be determined.

-# Game Library Structure (can change based on specific device this is used on) (this has to be updated):
+# Game Library Structure (can change based on specific device this is used on):
 ```
 |__ /
    |__ Users